 The episode combines folklore, archaeology and history.
 By the end, I wanted to start pouring over some satellite images of the Arabian peninsula in search of a lost city.
 But it’s not a story from the Arabian peninsula that has most impacted ideas about death in the United States.

 One point that strikes me is the persistence of images associated with ancient Egypt in cemeteries and mausoleums with gates, buildings, or doors that were built in the United States during the early twentieth century.
 As you can see below, even in the gate to the North Dorchester Burying Ground in Massachusetts, which holds good Puritans from colonial New England (including at least one of my own ancestors), has an Egyptian motif on its gate.
 You can see a similar motif at the Mount Auburn cemetery in Cambridge, Massachusetts, which was perhaps the most prestigious burial site in the state.
 For some reason, the well-to-do merchants, politicians and bankers in the state liked having an Egyptian image over this entry.
 In North America our idea of death has been shaped by artistic traditions from the Middle East for a long time.
 In the same way, frightening images of the undead -particularly the mummy- from the Middle East have shaped horror fiction, radio programs, podcasts and movies for generations.
 References to locations in the Middle East show up in fiction of the uncanny in the most unexpected ways.
-For example, one popular supernatural podcast, Tanis, is named after an ancient city in Egypt.
+For example, one popular supernatural podcast, Tanis, is named after an ancient city in Egypt (doubtless inspired by the film Raiders of the Lost Ark).

 For anyone interested in a deeper dive into how Middle Eastern traditions regarding jinn have influenced film and popular culture, please see Peterson’s work (2007) in the references below.
 While the book focuses on jinn (alternative spelling djinn) in movies, it also does a good job to place jinn in the context of traditional belief.
 While we might associate jinns with the genies in Disney films, the folkloric roots for this being are far more frightening than Aladdin or “I Dream of Genie” might suggest.
 And who knew that jinn became associated with consumer culture and consumption in the modern era?